Condzi/rt/notes/plan.md

 - [X] ImGui

 Start with the Compute Shaders?
-What are the downsides of Coding Adventure & Raytraycing in One Weekeend?
+What are the downsides of Coding Adventure & Ray Tracing in One Weekend?
 Can I combine them somehow to get something better?

 # July - Prototyping
 # August - Prototyping, porting to compute shaders?